antoinela65/Multivariate-R-Analysis-Assignment-/README.md

 # Overview

 This repository contains analyses for the **MATH 60602** course assignment at HEC Montreal on fundraising and retention using advanced multivariate statistical techniques.
-This group assignment focuses on two main datasets and analyses.
+This assignment focuses on two main datasets and analyses.

 ---